ucd-library/ror-extend-demo/index.md

 ## Authority

 It is expected that different stakeholders, eg. funders and publishers may define the hierarchical arrangement of a ROR organization.
 They may, or may not actually be associated with that ROR organization at the present time.
 In our best practices, we outline that a separate file needs to be created for each institution before further aggregation files are created.
 Consequtive users will re-use the same file.
-As the project develops further, we hope that a representative of each institution will update and complete the file for their institution.
-Our schema accounts for changes that the institutional user may want to make to the file.

 ### Official Authority

 Defining the official authoritive description of a ROR organization is beyond the scope of this document.
 However we are considering a number of potential methods for discovery of authoritive files.
+As the project develops further, we hope that a representative of each institution will update and complete the file for their institution.
+We propose including a "same as" field in the metadata for previously assigned extensions taht the institution wants replaced.
+That way the current schema will reflect the institutional preference, but previous ids that may already be in use will still resolve.
+In the ideal future, a curation board would undertake determining the authorization an individual has for changing a ROR extension.

 ## Alternatives